-At the Zehdenick location, DMA develops and produces products largely for use in the automotive industry.
+At the Zehdenick location, Diehl Advanced Mobility develops and produces products largely for use in the automotive industry.
 Stringent and consistent environmental protection is focused on to a significant degree here due to the close proximity of the plant to the natural surroundings.
 By means of intensive development work for electric vehicle components, the company also makes an active contribution to environmental awareness with its products.

 An environmental management system according to DIN ISO 14001 has been in place at the Zehdenick location since 2007.

 Due to its location in the middle of a residential area and next to the Sundwiger Bach river, Sundwiger Messingwerk has a special responsibility to the local area and the environment.
 For many years now, we have been contributing to ensuring a continuous and sustainable improvement in environmental protection, occupational health and safety as well as energy efficiency.
 Measures for achieving this include investments in noise protection facilities or in the operation of a wastewater treatment facility.

 Since 1999, Sundwiger Messingwerk has had a certified environmental management system according to ISO 14001; since 2005, a certified occupational safety management system according to OHSAS 18001; and since December 2012, a certified energy management system according to ISO 50001.

 The Miller Company markets strip made of innovative copper alloys for the US market on behalf of Diehl Metall.
 Our semi-finished goods are produced in an economic and environmentally sound way.
 Furthermore, with our recycling loop we ensure maximum raw material efficiency.
 The Miller Company is committed to fulfilling the US environmental protection regulations continuously and at the highest level.